 With employees connecting to corporate resources with a greater number of personal and unmanaged devices, half of respondents said endpoints – including enterprise-owned devices – had been a challenge to protect, followed by customer information and cloud systems, cited by 42%.
 Just under two thirds said that the ability to securely control access to the enterprise network had been the biggest challenge they face.

-There is no doubt that the race to solve the immediate issues around remote working has been a burden for IT departments, and security teams in particular, however, confidence is high that security budgets will increase going forward.
+There is no doubt that the race to solve the immediate security issues around remote working has been a burden for IT departments, and security teams in particular, however, confidence is high that security budgets will increase going forward.